 - Audible.
 (Completely optional but sometimes I just like to zone out and listen to audio books while riding).

 - Disco Ball.
 I bought a disco ball and its awesome!

 I hope that this is helpful!
 If I left anything out, please let me know and I will update the list.

-Tip: If you are on the fence about buying a spin bike and all the accessories, I suggest adding items to your cart and wait – sometimes Amazon has flash sales and price drops that you can take advantage of (but make sure your account is set to send you alerts).
+Tip: If you are on the fence about buying a spin bike and all the accessories (or converting your existing bike into a Peloton), I suggest adding items to your cart and wait – sometimes Amazon has flash sales and price drops that you can take advantage of (but make sure your account is set to send you alerts).